A night market in Taipei with a blue color filter

 Flight and Hotel

 The Taoyuan International Airport (TPE) is the primary airport for international flights, located at No.9 Terminal South Road, Dayuan Township.
 Taipei Songshan Airport is located in the Songshan District of Taipei City, and primarily handles domestic flights within Taiwan, with some limited international flights to destinations in mainland China, Japan, and South Korea.
-We will announce the official venue for RightsCon 2025 in July.

 Accommodation: We will arrange a selection of courtesy blocks for in-person RightsCon participants to book accommodation at the hotels that are within walking distance from our venue.
-Information on booking with preferred rates will be available on our website in August.
+Information on booking with preferred rates will be available on our website in October.

 Transportation: There are a number of ways to travel from Taoyuan International Airport to downtown Taipei.
 As we get closer to the summit, we’ll share information on the different options including shuttles, public transit, taxis, and car shares.